hotdogee/django-blast/sphinx_doc/usability.md

 - Put effort into it.
 Like generating the information the user needs to solve any problems (e.g., knowledge database).
 - Know the likely questions and provide answers.
 FAQ's are valuable if kept up to date to include the latest most frequent questions.
-- Creature comforts.
-Like printer friendly pages.
+- Creature comforts, like printer friendly pages.
 - Make it easy to recover from errors.
 User testing should uncover most.
 - When in doubt, apologize.